Legal

 These Terms are governed by the laws of the State of Nevada, without regard to conflict-of-laws rules.

-For disputes over $500, both parties agree to resolve disputes through binding arbitration administered by the American Arbitration Association (AAA) under its Commercial Arbitration Rules, rather than in court.
+For any dispute over $500, both parties agree to resolve the dispute through final and binding arbitration administered by the American Arbitration Association (AAA) under its Consumer Arbitration Rules, rather than in court.
 Arbitration takes place in Clark County, Nevada (or remotely, by agreement).
-The arbitrator's decision is final and enforceable.
+The arbitrator's decision is final and enforceable in any court of competent jurisdiction.

-Either party may bring a claim in small claims court for disputes within that court's jurisdiction.
+Either party may bring an individual claim in small claims court for disputes within that court's jurisdiction.

 Entire agreement.
 These Terms and the Privacy Policy are the complete agreement between you and C&C.